Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Under the UK Family Visa, partners and spouses are eligible to remain in the UK for up to 2.5 years.
 After this time, you can apply for a further extension, which will take you to a total of 5 years remaining in the UK.

-As you may know, you will become eligible to apply for indefinite leave to remain if you have lived in the UK for more than five years.
+You may them become eligible to apply for indefinite leave to remain if you have lived in the UK for more than five years.

 In order to apply for a Family Visa as a partner or spouse, you will need to adhere to the following requirements: